Board of Directors

 Mr. Cronin develops strategic relationships and markets that enable Atrion’s IT Services business to be among the elite in its industry.
 He also is CEO and president for 1nService Corporation, a consortium of North and Central American technology solution providers.
 He serves as an adjunct professor at Johnson & Wales University in Providence, RI, teaching IT call center management and help desk concepts.
 Charles Eaton

-Mr. Eaton joined the Foundation in June 2010, bringing 17 years of non-profit management experience.
+Mr. Eaton joined Creating IT Futures in June 2010, bringing 17 years of non-profit management experience.
 Most recently, he led fundraising, business development and marketing for the Association for Professionals in Infection Control and Epidemiology.
 Previously, he was vice president of member relations for the Consumer Electronics Association, which organizes the largest tradeshow in North America, the International Consumer Electronics Show.
 He graduated from Duke University.
 Rebekah Harvey, Ph.D.

 Vice President, Global Learning Solutions Development, Hewlett-Packard